GEANT/edugain-openidfed/README.md

 It defines the basic principles behind the trust model, provides a high-level and detailed description of the architecture, and discusses practical considerations for implementation.

+- [OpenID4RS Federation](./OpenID4RS-OpenIDFederation.md): This document discusses the role of OpenID Federation in the trust model.
+It explains how OpenID Federation enables the establishment and maintenance of Trust Chains, and the optional use of Trust Marks.

 - [OpenID4RS Connect](./OpenID4RS-OpenIDConnect.md): This document focuses on the use of OpenID Connect in the trust model.
 It explains how OpenID Connect facilitates identity verification and secure communication between entities in the R&S ecosystem.

-- [OpenID4RS Federation](./OpenID4RS-OpenIDFederation.md): This document discusses the role of OpenID Federation in the trust model.
-It explains how OpenID Federation enables the establishment and maintenance of Trust Chains, and the optional use of Trust Marks.

-- [OpenID4RS Rules, Policies and Constraints](./OpenID4RS-Rules-Policies-and-Constraints.md): This document provides a detailed definition of the policies and artifacts in the OpenID4RS trust model, with a focus on the categories of intermediates, federation constraints, and entity categories as trust marks.
+- [OpenID4RS Technical Rules, Policies and Constraints](./OpenID4RS-Rules-Policies-and-Constraints.md): This document provides a detailed definition of the policies and artifacts in the OpenID4RS trust model, with a focus on the categories of intermediates, federation constraints, and entity categories as trust marks.